sfomuseum/go-embeddingsdb/README.md

 2026/01/17 06:25:40 INFO Server listening address=localhost:8081
 ```

+_Note: Did you notice the "Statically linked VSS extension installed and loaded" message in the example above?
+This is NOT the default behaviour (which is to install and load the `VSS` extension on the fly, downloading it from the DuckDB servers as necessary).
+See below [for details](#statically-linked-extensions-macos)_

 ### embeddingsdb-client

 Command-line tool for interacting with a gRPC EmbeddingsDB "service".
 Results are written as a JSON-encoded string to STDOUT.